DavidUWL/Project-4/README.md

 ![Dynamic nav bar logout](therestaurant/static/home/images/README/logout.png)
 ![Dynamic nav bar mobile](therestaurant/static/home/images/README/logout_mobile.png)

-* The home pages Navbar is dynamic based on the login state of the user.
+* The home page's Navbar is dynamic based on the login state of the user.
 Users will not be able to view their bookings until they are authenticated.
 <hr>

-### booking a Table
+### Booking a Table
 ![Book table page](therestaurant/static/home/images/README/book_live_login.png)
 ![Booking form desktop](therestaurant/static/home/images/README/book_live.png)
 ![booking form mobile](therestaurant/static/home/images/README/book_live_mobile.png)
 * The Reservation page is dynamic depending on the authentication state, if the user is not logged in, they will be prompted to either login or register.
 Once they are authenticated, they will be redirected to the homepage and will receive the "Book Table" call to action.
-* Once authenticated, the user is prompted with their booking form.This consists of the standard fields which includes a calendar popout for the date field and dropdowns for the times and covers.
+* Once authenticated, the user is prompted with their booking form.
+This consists of the standard fields which include a calendar popout for the date field and dropdowns for the times and covers.
 <hr>

 ### Viewing the Menu
 ![Menu Desktop](therestaurant/static/home/images/README/menu_live.png)
 ![Menu mobile](therestaurant/static/home/images/README/menu_live_mobile.png)
 * The menu will render and will be responsive on mobile.
-Although this is data from a database, i wanted this to be as close to a menu's looks while being simple.
+Although this is data from a database, I wanted this to be as close to a menu's looks while being simple.
 <hr>

 ### Viewing User Bookings